12 Secrets of Successful Homesteaders

 Lots of people solve problems by throwing money at them.
 Successful homesteaders, instead, look for creative solutions to problems.
 If you really need something to solve a serious problem is there another way to obtain the solution?
 Bartering?
 Renting?
 Borrowing?
 Re-purposing something else that you own?
 DIY?
 More about this skill in another post.

 Learn a new skill every season that will support your passions.
 If you are a felter, learn to card and process raw fleece.
 If you are a weaver, learn to spin.
-Organize a 3 month learning plan for yourself where you can explore the new skill and add it to your passion repertoire.
+Organize a 3-month learning plan for yourself where you can explore the new skill and add it to your passion repertoire.
 Following this plan will add four new skills every year to your skill set which will increase your passion and your expertise.
-This is the first step to making a living where ever you want to live.
+This is the first step to making a living wherever you want to live.

 You need to pare down your life and say “no” to outside commitments that don’t fit in with your dream.
 If you want to say, “yes”, then find a way to increase your passion skill-set while you commit your time, but place limits on it.

-I am president of the our local artisan association.
-I’m using that time-investment to build relationships in the arts community in our region, to hone my marketing skills and to learn more about website building and internet marketing.
+I am president of our local artisan association.
+I’m using that time investment to build relationships in the arts community in our region, to hone my marketing skills and to learn more about website building and internet marketing.
 It fits in with my goal to improve my opportunities to teach others.

 You are going to fail.
 Get over it.
 Don’t be afraid of failure and don’t become paralyzed by the fear of failure.
-When I was learning to downhill ski, my instructor asked me at the end of every day, “Did you fall down?”
+When I was learning to downhill ski, my instructor asked me at the end of every day, “Did you fall?”
 If I said, “yes”.
 That was commendable.
 It meant I learned something.
-If I didn’t fall down, it meant that I didn’t take any risks or try something outside my comfort zone.
+If I didn’t fall, it meant that I didn’t take any risks or try something outside my comfort zone.
 Failure is your friend.

 As you learn the skills you need to successfully follow your passions, quit your day job and move to the country, you will have failures.
 Livestock will die.
 Crops will get hit with hail or drought.
 Angora goats will get copper deficiencies and you’ll lose the mohair harvest.
 Angora rabbits will matt before you harvest them.
 Learn from the failure and plan a strategy to minimize future loss.
 The only pain in failure is failing to learn from it.